artcogsys/cosmos/README.md

 Umut I suggest that you take over from Max in developing the software dissemination part on our website and how to link this to code.

+Next steps:
+* Decide on structure; How to we organize our code base?
+* Decide on framework: how much do we want to copy from CMS
+* How to make an impact with our work and maximize benefit?

+====